, Hyderabad campus

 Srinivas Surisetti is an Assistant Professor at Tata Institute of Social Sciences, since 2011.
-Currently he is the Chairperson of Academic Programs and Schools of Livelihoods and Development Vocational Education at TISS-Hyderabad Campus His interest areas include Institution building, Microfinance through women Self Help groups, and Skill building towards Livelihood Promotion.
+Currently he is the Chairperson of Student Affairs and School of Vocational Education at TISS-Hyderabad Campus His interest areas include Institution building, Microfinance through women Self Help groups, and Skill building towards Livelihood Promotion.

 Priot to the joining of TISS, Srinivas was engaged in capacity building of various stakeholders, Research and case documentation associated with rural development programs of Government and NGOs for about 15 years.
 He taught in institutions such as the Azim Premji University, Bengaluru, Gothenberg University, Sweden as part of the faculty exchange initiatives of TISS.

 Srinivas anchored major research studies including AP Rural Livelihoods, Savings Behaviour of the Poor and a Scoping Study towards establishing a National level Livelihood Resource Centres in South Africa, Kenya and Mozambique for the Ford Foundation.
 He has engaged in conducting Social Impact assessments of land aquisition in both Telugu states and evaluation studies of Livelihood promotion and skills enhancement initiatives.

 Some of his research work is published in journals and books.

 Srinivas has been engaged in Research in the areas of Livelihoods and Livelihood promotion.

 He has carried out his research on topics such as Microfinance and Livelihood promotion through women Self Help groups, Skill building towards Livelihood Promotion,